-- Patients will not be accepted for transfer to the Lane Fox Unit if the FiO2 is greater than 0.4 unless there is a consultant-to-consultant discussion about the patient
+- Patients will not be accepted for transfer to the Lane Fox Respiratory Service if the FiO2 is greater than 0.4, unless there is a consultant-to-consultant discussion about the patient.

 - All parts of the form must be completed and if these are not completed the referral will be rejected.
 A standard referral letter must be included with the referral form.
 If there is not a comprehensive referral letter, then the referral will be rejected.

 - On transfer of the patient to Lane Fox Unit or Lane Fox REMEO, all images need to be transferred by image exchange portal (IEP).